zdravkov/kendo-docs/api/wrappers/jsp/grid/pageable-messages.md

 ### last `String`

-Defines the text of the last page button tooltip.
+The tooltip of the button which goes to the last page.

 #### Example
     <kendo:grid-pageable-messages last="last">